The New Moon

-The New Moon is an operetta with music by Sigmund Romberg and book and lyrics by Oscar Hammerstein II, Frank Mandel, and Laurence Schwab.
+The New Moon is an operetta with music by Sigmund Romberg, lyrics by Oscar Hammerstein II and book by Oscar Hammerstein II, Frank Mandel, and Laurence Schwab.
 The show was the third in a string of Broadway hits for Romberg (after The Student Prince (1924) and The Desert Song (1926)) written in the style of Viennese operetta.
-Set in 1792, shortly before the French Revolution, the story centers on a young French aristocrat in disguise, who has fled his country and falls in love with the daughter of a prominent New Orleans planter.
+Set around the time of the French Revolution, the story centers on a young French aristocrat in disguise, who has fled his country and falls in love with the daughter of a prominent New Orleans planter.

 It premiered in Philadelphia in 1927 and played on Broadway in 1928.
 It spawned a number of revivals and two film adaptations, and it remains popular with light opera companies.
-The piece turned out to be "Broadway's last hit operetta", as World War II and the Golden Age of musicals approached.
+The piece turned out to be "Broadway's last hit operetta", as World War II and the Golden Age of musicals approached, heralding a change in musical theatre genres.

 Performance history

-The New Moon debuted in Philadelphia on Christmas Eve, 1927.
+The New Moon debuted in Philadelphia on December 22, 1927 at the Chestnut Street Opera House.
 The tryout was a failure, and the show was extensively revised before another tryout in Cleveland in August 1928 and then moving to New York City.
 Al Goodman conducted in both Philadelphia and New York.

 The operetta opened on Broadway at the Imperial Theatre on September 19, 1928, ran for 519 performances, and closed at the Casino Theatre on December 14, 1929.
 The production used set designs by Donald Oenslager.
 The work was produced in London's West End at the Drury Lane Theatre in 1929.
 Although the piece received international productions and stock revivals lasting into the 1950s, it subsequently disappeared from the repertoire for a few decades.
 One commentator wrote, "What has kept The New Moon from being as familiar as Naughty Marietta or The Student Prince is perhaps its chronological place at the end of operetta's reign over the musical stage.

 The operetta was restaged faithfully in 1986 by the New York City Opera and was telecast by PBS in 1989.
 The Light Opera of Manhattan staged the work several times in the 1980s.

 City Center Encores! presented a semi-staged revival at New York City Center in March 2003.
 The Encores production was presented during the run-up to the Iraq War and part of the audience responded with loud applause and cheers to the line "One can be loyal to one's country and yet forswear its leader".